-rue, p is true and $p \to Q$ is true (by definition of conjunction).
-But rue and Q is false, $p \to Q$ is false.
-This is a contradiction, so it must be a factor of the property case that our assumption that $p \wedge (p \to Q)$ is true but that Q is fall prect.
-Since that was the only possible way for $p \wedge (p o q) o q$ to +815 e, it cannot be false.
+and the So let's is true, p is true a Since an implication can only be false when the premise is conclusion is false, we only need to prove that this can't hap assume that $p \wedge (p \rightarrow Q)$ is true but that Q is false.
+Since $p \wedge (p \rightarrow Q)$ is true and $p \rightarrow Q$ is true (by definition of conjunction).
+But and Q is false, $p \rightarrow Q$ is false.
+This is a contradiction, so it must be a contradiction of the conjunction that our assumption that $p \wedge (p \rightarrow q)$ is true but that q is fall t.
+Since that was the only possible way for $p \wedge (p o q) o q$ to taise, it cannot be false.
 Therefore it is a tautology.
-Eva uation Prod of 5: Because 'merica.
-Eva uation
+Evaluatio n - Proof 5: Because 'merica.
+Because 'merica.